iossefy/Ob3vil1on/README.md

 sudo apt-get install python-pyqt5 python-qt4
 ```
 ##### Other Platfroms
-sorry other platfrom is not supported yet
+sorry other platfroms is not supported yet

 ## Report Bugs